-Conclusion 14.3
+14.3 Conclusion

-Overall, the heritage assessment has established that the proposed development will have a limited effect on any Scheduled Ancient Monuments or Listed Buildings within the 2km Study Area.
+Overall, the assessment has established that the proposed development will have a limited effect on any Scheduled Ancient Monuments or Listed Buildings within the 2km Study Area.
 Therefore it is seen that the proposed development will not cause significant damage to the setting of any Scheduled Monument, Registered historic park and gardens or listed buildings.